Rules and rights for PhD students

 Doktorandombudet (DOMB): get help with problems that may arise in the course of your research or employment (big or small).

-Occupational health service (Pe3): get help with problems related to work (e.g., contact an ergonomist, or get psychological help–first 3 sessions are for free–)
+Occupational health service (Pe3): get help with problems related to work (e.g., contact an ergonomist, or get psychological help — first session is for free —)

 Tools to improve communication with your supervisor: manage expectations, measure your development as a researcher and draw a development plan, etc.